redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/02/README.md

 At the end of [§3.1](../01/) we assumed that our WebAssembly module would be called `mandel_plot.wasm`, so it would probably be a good idea to create this module now.

-> The following coding has been performed in MS Visual Studio Code using the [WebAssembly Extension](https://marketplace.visualstudio.com/items?itemName=dtsvet.vscode-wasm) supplied by the WebAssembly Foundation.
+> The following coding has been written in MS Visual Studio Code using the [WebAssembly Extension](https://marketplace.visualstudio.com/items?itemName=dtsvet.vscode-wasm) supplied by the WebAssembly Foundation.

 Having created a file called `mandel_plot.wat`, start by defining the module and the resources that need to be imported from the host environment: